nichollsh/AGNI/docs/paper/paper.md

 Alongside the problem of interior-atmosphere coupling, it is useful to be able to leverage SOCRATES through an interactive interface -- in this case thanks to Julia.
 This was applied in the recent paper by @hammond_photometric_2024.

 [^2]: The PROTEUS framework can be found on GitHub [here](https://github.com/FormingWorlds/PROTEUS).
 [^3]: Despite SOCRATES being developed under the BSD 3-Clause license, its [main development repository](https://code.metoffice.gov.uk/trac/socrates) is not publically accessible.
 The code has been re-hosted on GitHub, with additional tools, under the same open-source license [here](https://github.com/nichollsh/SOCRATES).
+It has also been deposited on Zenodo: @nicholls_socrates_2024.

 # Acknowledgements